Who Should Wear A Medical Alert System?

 Do your research on the top providers in the area and make sure that they don’t charge extra fees.

-While some companies put pricing information on their website, it is important to be conscious of the fact that these base prices may not be a realistic picture of how much you will end up paying on a monthly basis.
-Take your time researching companies.
 Once you have created a short list of providers to contact, make a list of the features you need and get clear information about pricing, fees, and contracts when you call.

 Sometimes companies charge additional fees related to equipment, installation, activation, service, and repairs.
-Do your research on the top providers in your area and make sure that they don’t charge extra fees.
+Do your research on the top providers in your area and make sure they don’t charge extra fees.

-NEVER sign a long-term contract with a provider.
+Never sign a long-term contract with a provider.
 You want to make sure that you can cancel at any point (with no penalty) if you no longer require the system or dislike the service.
 Most systems will cost $25-$45 per month, so be wary of any providers with charges that exceed this range.

 Always ask for a trial period before you commit to a system or provider.
 If they don’t offer a free trial, make sure there is a money back guarantee in the case that you are not satisfied with the equipment or service.